It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 Coffee oils can build up in the funnel and inside your carafes.
 This buildup can make coffee taste bad.
 Always dump coffee grinds and rinse the funnel immediately after brewing.
 The carafe should also be rinsed after use.
 Regularly give all these parts a deeper cleaning with mild dish soap and warm water.
 Some of them are dishwasher safe.

-Machines with the always-hot water tank require a bit more effort to thoroughly cycle the vinegar or cleaning solution through and to completely rinse after.
+Coffee makers with the always-hot water tank require a bit more effort to thoroughly cycle the vinegar or cleaning solution through and to completely rinse after.
 Be sure to consult your manual for proper instructions.

 Yes.
 With proper maintenance, your BUNN coffee maker will brew excellent coffee for many years to come.

-It starts with water temperature.
+In this coffee maker, it starts with water temperature.
 Precise technology means that the water will be at the optimal temperature for brewing coffee.
 Then, the water dispersal method is designed to get even saturation.
 Some Bunn coffee makers include pause brewing and pre-infusion timing.

 Most BUNN coffee makers have a large, internal tank that keeps the water at the optimal brewing temperature.
 Cold water is siphoned to the bottom of the water tank, pushing the hot water up and into the funnel.